JoshuaMcCourt/Operational-Machine-Learning-System-for-Forecasting-Electricity-Price-Spikes/README.md

 ## Summary

-This repository implements a modular, production-style machine learning pipeline for detecting elevated risk of electricity price spikes using historical demand, renewable generation, and weather data.
-The project emphasizes system design, reliability, and operational safeguards rather than just model performance.
+This repository implements a structured machine learning pipeline for detecting elevated risk of electricity price spikes using historical demand, renewable generation, and weather data.
+The project prioritizes system behaviour, reliability, and operational safeguards alongside model performance.

+The pipeline is organised into clearly defined sections, including data ingestion, feature generation, validation, training, and inference, implemented as script-based workflows.
+Each section is designed to be reproducible and logically separated, while remaining straightforward to execute and inspect.

-The codebase mirrors how ML systems are typically structured in production: reproducible data ingestion, versioned feature generation, schema enforcement, train–serve parity checks, model training with tuning and calibration, and monitored batch inference with shadow deployments.
+The codebase incorporates key production-oriented practices such as reproducible data processing, consistent feature construction, schema checks, train–serve consistency validation, model tuning and calibration, and monitored batch inference with shadow-style comparisons.

 ## Business Context & Value